yaapu/FrskyTelemetryScript/README.md

  - battery lowest cell if available or cell average if not
  - battery current
  - battery capacity and battery capacity used in mAh and % with vocal alerts for 90,80,70,60,50,40,30,25,20,15,10,4 levels
- - power as battery voltage * current
+ - efficiency as battery current/speed, value in mAh
  - vertical speed on left side of HUD
  - "synthetic vertical speed" calculated from altitude variations (no vspeed is sent by the autopilot in DCM mode)
  - altitude on right side of HUD